fermincruz/Deliverus-Backend-2022-2023/README.md

 ```PowerShell
 npx sequelize-cli db:seed:undo:all
 ```

 More information about seeders can be found at: https://sequelize.org/master/manual/migrations.html#creating-the-first-seed

+---
+If you make any changes to migrations or seeders, you can update the database by running the undo migrations, run migrations, and run seeders commands all at once using the `Rebuild database` task.
+To run this task, execute the `Run Task` command and select `Rebuild database`.
+You can see the command definition associated with this task in the `.vscode/tasks.json` file.

 ## 6. Models
 Object Relational Mapping (ORM) is a software programming technique to bind business logic objects to data sources, so programmers can directly work with high-level objects in order to perform database operations seamlessly.
 Usually, objects that are related to database entities are called _Models_ and we work with them in order to interact with their corresponding database entities for standard CRUD (create, read, update and delete) operations.
 When using ORM tools you are provided with the following operations: create, findAll, update and destroy (among others).